lornebb/LABB_MS2/README.md

 ## Current Colour Palette

 After testing the original yellow and green contrast was too harsh and tiring to the eyes.
 Considering the text design and simple approach, I search for a soft retro GameBoy palette instead with only 4 different, complimentary tones.
+On reflection, I should have done wireframes without colour for situations like this.

 ![Current Gameboy Colours](wireframes/gameboy-colour-palette.png)